 One of the Pichu brothers, in Camp Pikachu, gets to have its own Berserk Button, complete with an anger cloud, when Sudowoodo steals the grapes.

-Also, in one episode, Phione made an offer to battle Pikachu, but Pikachu rejects the offer.
-Wrong choice!
+Also, in one episode, Phione realizes that Buneary likes Pikachu.
+Needless to say, it does NOT look pleasant.
 Phione has fire in its eyes, and yells at Pikachu.

 Cilan gets outraged when he sees Skyla's method of 'air battles', which are just battles in her head instead of real battles.